stefansundin/go-zflag/README.md

 ### Disable built-in help flags

-Normally pflag will handle `--help` and `-h` when the flags aren't explicitly defined.
+Normally zflag will handle `--help` and `-h` when the flags aren't explicitly defined.

 If for some reason there is a need to capture the error returned in this condition, it is possible to disable this built-in handling.